8 Reasons Why You Need Fly Screens

 8. Mosquitoes can detect carbon dioxide from 75 feet away.

-Protect your home, yourself and pets from being bitten by installing insect screens to all open windows and doors and enjoy fresh air without those annoying mosquitoes.
+Protect your home, yourself and your pets from being bitten by installing insect screens on all open windows and doors and enjoy fresh air without those annoying mosquitoes.

 Back to Posts